RUFintech/certificate-network/README.md

  - [ ] Upgrade from Hyperledger Composer (deprecated)
  - [ ] Clean up directory.
 Remove unnecessary files.
 Group together files.
- - [ ] Make verification dynamic instead of sequential.
+ - [x] Make verification dynamic instead of sequential.
 Verifier B doesn't have to wait for verifier A to verify before they can verify.
+ - [ ] Make acceptCertificate take in multiple certificates at a time.